RLain/plant-tech-moisture-sensor/README.md

 1. Create a sketch: $ `arduino-cli sketch new nameOfSketch`
 2. Compile the sketch: $ `arduino-cli compile --fqbn esp8266:esp8266:nodemcuv2 nameOfSketch`
+3. Add the script in the new `.ino` file.
-3. Locate the port of the Arduino (make sure plugged in): $ `arduino-cli board list`
+4. Locate the port of the Arduino (make sure plugged in): $ `arduino-cli board list`
-4. Update compiled code onto the Arduino: $ `arduino-cli upload -p /dev/cu.usbserial-0001 --fqbn esp8266:esp8266:nodemcuv2 nameOfSketch`
+5. Update compiled code onto the Arduino: $ `arduino-cli upload -p /dev/cu.usbserial-0001 --fqbn esp8266:esp8266:nodemcuv2 nameOfSketch`

 To monitor the Arduino whilst plugged in $ `arduino-cli monitor -p /dev/cu.usbserial-0001 -c baudrate=115200`.
 Change the baudrate depending on the baurd used by the sketch. e.g on MoistureSensor.ino `Serial.begin(115200);` is defined.